myuon/akari/README.md

       - `end`: The end value.
 - `columns`: You can add multiple columns to the query at once.

+## Architecture (What is Parser and Query?)

+Akari has the following phases:

+- Parse: Parse the log file and extract the columns.
+- Grouping: Group the log records using `groupingKeys`.
+- Summarize: Calculate the statistics using the `columns` and `function` in query configurations.
+This phase will create the table data to show.
+- Sort: Sort the table data using `sortKeys`.
+- Format: Format the table data to show.

+Parser is used in the Parse phase and Query is used in the Summarize phase.

 ## Images

 ![1.png](./misc/1.png)